Rmariner25/Rmariner25/README.md

 - 👋 Hi, I’m @Rmariner25
-- 👀 I’m interested in web development and cyber security enthusiast
+- 👀 I’m interested in web development and I am a cyber security enthusiast
 - 🌱 I’m currently only exploring python

 <!---